|

 - If the operation is successful,

-is replaced with the current value of the indexed element, the element is not modified, and false
+true is returned.
+Otherwise, oldValue is replaced with the current value of the indexed element, the element is not modified, and false is returned.
+In either case, oldValue becomes the value that was originally in the indexed element.

 This operation is typically used in a loop.
 For example usage, an atomic multiplication may be implemented using compare-exchange as follows: